 Absent, low or transparent, front fencing contributes to the bushy and informal transition between public and private realms.

-Mostly sealed roads wind through the undulating landscape and are dominated by indigenous and native canopy and amenity trees, with a presence of footpaths on one side the street.
+Mostly sealed roads wind through the undulating landscape and are dominated by substantial indigenous and native trees, with a presence of footpaths on one side the street.